Milkad0/Agenda-Java/README.md

 ![](Images/AgendaAddAgenda.png)

-Then put the name that you want.
+Then put the name that you want and validate

 ![](Images/AddAgenda.PNG)